 Pennsylvania law mandates that it is “unlawful for an owner or keeper of any dog to fail to keep at all times the dog in any of the following manners: 1) confined within the premises of the owner; 2) firmly secured by means of a collar and chain or other device so that it cannot stray beyond the premises on which it is secured; or 3) under the reasonable control of some person, or when engaged in lawful hunting, exhibition.
 The Township works with the West Chester Police and the Brandywine Valley SPCA to enforce this law.

-If you see a dead deer along a Township or Private Road, contact the PA Game Commission at (610) 692-1966.
-For deer along State Roads, call PennDOT at (484) 340-3200.
-Hunting season dates are regulations are published by the PA Game Commission.
+If you see a dead deer along a Township or private road, contact the PA Game Commission at (610) 926-1966.
+For deer along State roads, call PennDOT at (484) 340-3200 or report it at customercare.penndot.gov.
+Hunting season dates and regulations are published by the PA Game Commission.

+If you are interested in deer management and want to know how to mitigate the negative impacts of deer on your property, visit our Deer Management Page.
 The Brandywine Valley Archery Club (BVAC) provides deer management services on Township lands (as well as several other properties in the area).
-Current Club rules and regulations are available.
-Contact Rich Phifer for additional information.

 EMERALD ASH BORER